Whether you've grown your own pumpkins at home, or just want to cook good food 100% from scratch, homemade pumpkin puree is super easy to make.

 Instructions

 1. Start by pre-heating your oven to 375F.
-Cut the pumpkin in half with your chefs knife, and then remove all the seeds and stringy bits in the middle.
+Cut the pumpkin in half with your chef's knife, and then remove all the seeds and stringy bits in the middle.

-2. Place the pumpkin cut side down on the sheet tray, and roast in the oven anywhere from 45 minutes to 2 hours, depending on the size of the pumpkin.
+2. Place the pumpkin cut side down on the sheet tray, and roast in the oven for anywhere from 45 minutes to 2 hours, depending on the size of the pumpkin.
 You'll know the pumpkin is fully cooked when you can easily slide a knife through the skin and flesh of the pumpkin.

 3. Once the pumpkin is fully cooked, remove it from the oven and let it cool.
 Remove any water that may have leached out of the pumpkin.
 If you find the pumpkin looks very wet, you can keep cooking it to roast it even further, just be careful not to burn the flesh!